 2420 E Main St, Lancaster, Ohio 43130 (740) 653-5517

 Open in 1948, Skyview Drive-in blends retro with modern.
 Listen to the move through the nostalgic car speakers, or with state-of-the-art FM stereo sound using your car’s stereo.
 Movies are shown with digital HD 1080 Picture quality on a 80′ Screen.
 They offer an extensive concession stand, so plan to grab dinner and snacks.
-Typically open from March-September; will reopen on May 22, 2020 with restrictions in place.
+Typically open from March-September; reopened on May 22, 2020 with restrictions in place.
 Check the website or social media for upcoming releases.
 See more details here.

 Changes for 2020 include: